ThibaudLafont/5Team/1- Les bases de l'objet/readme.md

 # Coding in object
-This app will simulate an company containing several offices.
-One office can be for developers or for commercials.
+This app will simulate a company containing several offices.
+An office can be for developers or for commercials.
 In order to know if an office is full, each Office object implements a `freeSpaceRate` method which will return an int.
-If this int is negative the office still can hire new workers.
+If this int is negative the office still can hire new workers, the office is full when `Office::freeSpaceRate` is 0.

 ### Run the app
 Run a php server and visit the `index.php`.
 For example :